"Am Spiegelgrund" (Städtische Jugendfürsorgeanstalt “Am

 Nachrichten, 19 Nov.
 1994

-prosecuted.
+finally criminally prosecuted.
 Relatives of victims were scandalized by

 the way in which remains of victims were presented as well.
-After discussions in
+After

 rejected at first, the clinic's director, Dr. Gabriel, was amenable to

-the history of the hospital, including the Nazi period, a memorial, or
+history of the hospital, including the Nazi period, a memorial, or a

-of the remains of the victims was at first made impossible by
+A burial of the remains of the victims was at first made impossible by

-the

-investigations into Dr. Gross's criminal past, which commenced
+the criminal investigations into Dr. Gross's criminal past, which commenced

 in 1997 after documents formerly inaccessible in the GDR implicated Dr.

 Gross, which led to reports and inquiries by the magazine "profil" (M.

 Enigl), the medical dissertation by Matthias Dahl, efforts by the directory

-of the Documentation Center of Austrian resistence to have Dr. Gross
+of the Documentation Center of Austrian resistance to have Dr. Gross

 charged, the Green Party, and reporting in international news